WHops/NAHRwhals/README.md

 ### (2) Install

 You can install with the following command, which uses devtools::install to resolve R dependencies.
 This typically takes a few minutes.
-(Consider running in a new conda environment)
+NOTE: In case this fails, it might be an option to install dependencies manually (in this case, please report an issue so we can improve accessibility for future users!).

 `Rscript install_package.R`